Atomic layer deposition: Photovoltaic Applications

 The use of ALD technique in solar cells is becoming more prominent with time.
 In the past, it has been used to deposit surface passivation layers in crystalline-silicon (c-Si) solar cells, buffer layers in copper indium gallium selenide (CIGS) solar cells and barrier layers in dye-sensitized solar cells (DSSCs).
 For e.g., the use of ALD grown Al_{2}O_{3} for solar cell applications was demonstrated by Schmidt et al. It was used as a surface passivation layer for the development of PERC (passivated emitter and rear cell) solar cells.
 The use of ALD technique to deposit charge transport layers (CTLs) is also being explored widely for perovskite solar cells.
 The ability of ALD to deposit high quality and conformal films with precise control on thickness can provide great advantage in finely tailoring the interfaces between CTL and perovskite layer.
 Moreover, it can be useful in obtaining uniform and pin-hole free films over large areas.
 These aspects make ALD a promising technique in further improving and stabilizing the performance of perovskite solar cells.

-Electrooptic Applications
+Electro-optic Applications

 Thin Film Couplers

 As photonic integrated circuits (PICs) emerge, often in a manner similar to electronic integrated circuits, a wide variety of on-chip optical device structures are needed.
 One example is the nanophotonic coupler that behaves as a micrometer-size beamsplitter at the intersection of optical waveguides in which high aspect ratio trenches (~100 nm width x 4 micrometer depth) are first defined by etching then back-filled with aluminum oxide by ALD to form optical-quality interfaces.